toptensoftware/flashy/flashy/README.md

 ## Running under WSL-2

-WSL2 is a great development environment for bare metal Raspberry Pi projects however its lack or support for USB serial ports makes it difficult to flash a connected device.
+WSL2 is a great development environment for bare metal Raspberry Pi projects however its lack of support for USB serial ports makes it difficult to flash a connected device.

 There's a couple of solutions for this: